What President Trump’s Executive Orders Could Actually Do

-President Trump spent his first week in office chaotically unveiling executive orders in an effort to prove he’s making good on his campaign promises.
-Judging from the stream of unsettling headlines this week, Trump dealt serious blows to Obamacare, the “catch-and-release” policy, and “sanctuary cities” — all while obsessively poring over photos of the crowd at his inauguration.
+President Trump spent his first days in office chaotically unveiling executive orders in an effort to prove he’s making good on his campaign promises.
+Judging from the stream of unsettling headlines, Trump dealt serious blows to Obamacare, “sanctuary cities,” and immigration policy — all while obsessively poring over photos of the crowd at his inauguration.

-Yet upon closer examination, Trump did not instantly undo major elements of the Obama administration with just a few strokes of his pen.
-Politico reported on Thursday that the documents were drafted primarily by Steve Bannon and Stephen Miller, the Breitbart faction of Trump’s advisers.
+While Trump’s orders led to protests, widespread confusion, and the detention of many people trying to enter the U.S., upon closer examination, he did not instantly undo major elements of the Obama administration with just a few strokes of his pen.
+The documents were drafted primarily by Steve Bannon and Stephen Miller, the Breitbart faction of Trump’s advisers.
 Since they consulted with virtually no one, some of the orders are vague, legally questionable, or even impossible to carry out.
-Here’s what Trump’s first executive orders might actually do, when you look past the terrific photo ops.
+Here’s what Trump’s first executive orders might actually do.

+Note: This post was originally published on January 27, 2017.
+It has been updated to include Trump’s most recent executive orders.

 What Trump ordered: Hours after his inauguration, Trump signed an executive order declaring that his administration will “take all actions consistent with the law” to “ease the burden of Obamacare.”
 It instructs the heads of all executive departments and agencies to “exercise all authority and discretion available to them to waive, defer, grant exemptions from, or delay” parts of the Affordable Care Act that put financial burdens on individuals, health-care providers, or states.